Zabanaa/zabanaa.github.io/_posts/2017-08-15-async-await-a-basic-introduction.md

 To access the data returned by our async function we must call await inside an async function.
 It will make more sense in the next example.

-Let's refactor the second example where we extract the novel data for a specifig
+Let's refactor the second example where we extract the novel data for a specific
 character:

 ```javascript